-Selected three carbon offset programmes and purchased carbon credits to offset all our emissions on each one.
+In 2018 we selected three carbon offset programmes and purchased carbon credits to offset all our emissions on each one.
 These have a range of integrated ecological and social benefits:

-Write up, circulate to clients and associates and encourage them to join us.
+Raise consciousness with clients and associates and encourage them to join us.

-Schedule a regular sequence of meetings to keep moving round the OODA loop.
+Continue our regular sequence of meetings to keep moving round the OODA loop.

 Comments and suggestions